TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-partitionskew-rca.md

 <!--issueDescription-->
 We found that data is unevenly distributed across the partitions for one of the collections
 <!--/issueDescription-->

 Since the data is not distributed evenly across partitions for the collection, it is possible that the requests to the collections are skewed too.
 This might result in performance issues if the partition does not have enough throughput.

+## **Recommended Documents**

 Follow this [link](https://docs.microsoft.com/azure/cosmos-db/partition-data) to choose a different partition key to be able to evenly distribute the data